-Welding the separate bridge
+Welding a severed bridge

+There may be various reasons for cutting a cast or milled bridge.
 However, this is irrelevant in this context and not the subject of our consideration.

-Before any joint welding can begin, the separated parts must be in contact with each other.
+Before any joint welding can begin, the severed parts must be in contact with each other.

-A bridge is often separated in the area of a connector; depending on the work, this could also be done across a crown or through a pontic.
+A bridge is often cut in two in the area of a connector; depending on the work, this could also be done across a crown or through a pontic.
+We will limit ourselves here to the connector area, as shown in the linked video at the end of this article.
+Ideally, the welding area is prepared for a so-called X or DV groove (Fig. below).

+In rarer cases, the parts will already be in full contact after having been cut, and you might be in favour of welding the parts together directly, although we do not recommend this.
 The penetration depth of the weld will most likely not be sufficient for a reliably stable connection, or you will have to work with such high welding parameters that distortion of the bridge can hardly be avoided.

 In this case, even if this may seem awkward at first glance, we recommend grinding the joint in a circular V-shape to achieve a situation similar to the schematic diagram above.

-If the separated parts have a larger gap between them, a contact point must first be applied from both sides using suitable welding wire as explained in the article Applying welding wire (CTE topic).
+If the two parts have a larger gap between them, a contact point must first be applied from both sides using a suitable welding wire as explained in the article Applying welding wire (Attention: CTE topic).
+This technique should also be used to achieve an initial situation as shown in the illustration above.

-If the parts are now touching, we recommend that you first apply a temporary fixation, e.g. in the form of a sprue or an old piece of work made of the same alloy.
+If the parts are now touching each other, we recommend first applying a temporary fixation, e.g. in the form of an old sprue or an old piece of work made from the same alloy.
+This will be removed again at the end of the welding process.

-This will be removed again at the end of the weld.
 Two welding spots per segment with low welding parameters are completely sufficient for this fixation.
-This counteracts possible distortion and keeps the parts in the correct position.

 At the start of welding with the X-seam situation, the welding geometry , which was designed precisely for this situation, is well suited.